LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 7

-So far its a little scarier then earlier assignments but definetly smoother.
-What i mean by that is the amount of time it takes to write old code that we already know is drasticaly quicker and makes more sense when an error pops up.
-I will go back to this paragraph when I have more thoughts on this weeks assignments.
+So far it's a little scarier then earlier assignments but smoother.
+What I mean by that is the amount of time it takes to write old code that we already know is drastically quicker and makes more sense when an error pops up.
+I will go back to this paragraph when I have more thoughts on this week's assignments.